CNN says its correspondent was excluded from covering White House Trump event

 “This decision to bar a member of the press is retaliatory in nature and not indicative of an open and free press.
 We demand better,” CNN said.

 Trump has frequently complained about CNN’s coverage of his presidency, saying he feels it is unfair.

-The White House had no immediate comment CNN’s statement.
+In a statement that did not name Collins, Sanders said that a reporter had shouted questions and refused to leave at the conclusion of an Oval Office press event “despite repeatedly being asked to do so.”

+“Subsequently, our staff informed her she was not welcome to participate in the next event, but made clear that any other journalist from her network could attend,” Sanders said.

 Olivier Knox, president of the White House Correspondents Association, denounced the White House decision.